Sedimentation enhancing strategy: River diversions

-Mississippi River delta, Louisiana, USA
+Mississippi River Delta, Louisiana, USA

-Over the 20th century the Mississippi delta lost approximately 25% of its land.
+Over the 20th century the Mississippi Delta lost approximately 25% of its land.
 Currently, land is disappearing at a rate of almost 11,000 acres per year.
-To combat these rapid rates of land loss, the Louisiana Coastal Protection and Restoration Authority (CPRA) developed a $50 billion, 50-year plan for the Mississippi delta, a central component of which is the reintroduction of river water and sediment to the delta plain through river diversions.
-Engineered river diversions have previously been implemented in the Mississippi delta at Caernarvon and Davis Pond.
+To combat these rapid rates of land loss, the Louisiana Coastal Protection and Restoration Authority (CPRA) developed a $50 billion, 50-year plan for the Mississippi Delta, a central component of which is the reintroduction of river water and sediment to the delta plain through river diversions.
+Engineered river diversions have previously been implemented in the Mississippi Delta at Caernarvon and Davis Pond.
 Although these diversions were not constructed with the primary goal of building land, land growth occurred at both sites.
 The 2 km wide Caernarvon diversion resulted in sediment deposition of up to 42 cm in the receiving area, creating a crevasse splay of approximately 130 km2 within three months.
-The currently planned Mid- and Lower-Barataria and Breton diversions have been specifically designed to capture and divert sediment from the Mississippi river and deposit it in the receiving basins to build land.
+The currently planned Mid-Barataria, Lower-Barataria and Breton diversions have been specifically designed to capture and divert sediment from the Mississippi river and deposit it in the receiving basins to build land.